Lydden Hill Race Circuit: European rallycross returns

 About 13,500 people spent Easter 2011 at Wootton, attending the opening round of the 2011 ERC.
 Specially for the Norwegian fans among them it was a great weekend as the victories in all of the three racing categories went to Norway.
 Sverre Isachsen (Ford Focus Mk2) was on the highest step of the SuperCars podium on Monday afternoon.
 Before already Andreas Bakkerud (Renault Clio Mk2) and Lars Øivind Enerberg (Ford Fiesta ST RWD) did the same in the Super1600 and Touring Cars classes.

 There were no first qualifying heats on day 1 of the opening round of the 2012 ERC as problems with the start systems made the Clerk of the Course decide to run the first heat on Monday.
 Therefore, the 2012 championship started in a similar way as previous year's championship ended when at Sosnová in the Czech Republic during the final round the first heats also had to be postponed until the other day.
 With the absence of defending champion Sverre Isachsen the door is now open for last year's runner-up Tanner Foust (Ford Fiesta Mk7) to start the season with a victory.

 The opening round of the 2013 FIA European Rallycross Championship was held over the Easter holiday, at Lydden Hill, with victory going to the American Tanner Foust in his Ford Fiesta for the second year running, only after reigning ERC champion Timur Timerzyanov for dropped back with a punctured tyre.

 World Rallycross Championship

 In 2014, the FIA World Rallycross Championship arrived in Kent for Round Two.
 Ford Olsbergs MSE driver Andreas Bakkerud won, after a near perfect run.
 Robin Larsson claimed the runner’s-up spot in his Audi A1 Supercar, with Britain’s Andrew Jordan ending the event third in front of his home crowd.

+In July 2023, the FIA World Rallycross Championship was due to race for the first time since 2017.
+On the eve of the first heat, The garage caught the massive blaze and the Special ONE Lancia Delta RX1e's are destroyed instantly.
+They had to cancel the event.
+Sebastien Loeb and Guerlain Chicherit had to withdraw from the championship.